Salvadorans: Lithic era

 El Salvador was inhabited by Paleo-Indians, the first peoples who subsequently inhabited, the Americas during the glacial episodes of the late Pleistocene period.
 Their paintings (the earliest of which date from 8000 BC) can still be seen in caves outside the towns of Corinto and Cacaopera, both in Morazán.
 Originating in the Paleolithic period, these cave paintings exhibit the earliest traces of human life in El Salvador; these early Native Americans people used the cave as a refuge, Paleoindian artists created cave and rock paintings that are located in present-day El Salvador.

 The Lencas later occupied the caves and utilized them as spiritual spaces.
-Other ancient petroglyphs are located in San Jose Villanueva, La Libertad and San Isidro, Cabañas.
+Other ancient petroglyphs are located in San José Villanueva, La Libertad and San Isidro, Cabañas.
 The rock petroglyphs in San Jose Villanueva near a cave in Walter Thilo Deininger National Park are similar to other ancient rock petroglyph around the country.
 Regarding the style of the engravings, it has been compared with the petroglyphs of La Peña Herrada (Cuscatlán), el Letrero del Diablo (La Libertad) and la Peña de los Fierros (San Salvador).
 Other cave locations include the cave of Los Fierros and La Cuevona, both in Cuscatlán.